secondlife/viewer/indra/newview/linux_tools/client-readme.txt

     * Video/Graphics Card:
-          o nVidia GeForce 2, GeForce 4mx, or better o OR ATI Radeon 8500, 9250, or better
+          o nVidia GeForce 2, GeForce 4mx, or better o OR ATI Radeon 8500, 9250, or better (nVidia cards are strongly recommended for the Linux client)

       **NOTE**: Second Life absolutely requires you to have recent, correctly- configured OpenGL 3D drivers for your hardware - the graphics drivers